 - OR -

-Taking more than the prescribed dosage, taking the drug for longer than recommended by a doctor, chewing the pills, and crushing then injecting or snorting oxycodone are all considered abuse of Oxycodone.
-Many people abuse oxycodone for its euphoric effects.
-As an opioid, oxycodone’s effects are strikingly similar to heroin.
+Taking more than the prescribed dosage, taking the drug for longer than recommended by a doctor, or ingesting the drug through chewing, injecting, or snorting all constitute abuse of Oxycodone.
+Many people abuse Oxycodone for its euphoric effects.
+As an Opioid, Oxycodone’s effects are strikingly similar to Heroin’s.

 - Reduced anxiety

-Because prescription painkiller use is generally accepted in society, it can be difficult to identify or address oxycodone abuse.
+Because prescription Painkiller use is generally accepted in society, it can be difficult to identify or address Oxycodone abuse.
 Especially in the cases of legitimate prescriptions, it can be hard to tell the difference between an acceptable dose and abuse.
-Ultimately, it comes down to the negative consequences the drug has on the user’s life.
-A good tell-tale sign of abuse is when an individual runs out of their prescription early, or before their next script is available for refill.
+Ultimately, it comes down to the negative consequences that the drug has on the user’s life.
+A good telltale sign of abuse is when an individual runs out of their prescription before their next script is available for refill.

 Common Drug Combinations

-Alcohol and benzodiazepines are two of the most dangerous substances to combine with oxycodone.
-Because oxycodone, alcohol, and benzos all depress the central nervous system, mixing them can be extremely damaging, and potentially fatal.
+Alcohol and Benzodiazepines are 2 of the most dangerous substances to combine with Oxycodone.
+Because Oxycodone, alcohol, and Benzos all depress the central nervous system (CNS), mixing them can be extremely damaging and potentially fatal.
 This deadly cocktail can slow down breathing and cardiac function to the point of complete failure.
-Even if the combination doesn’t cause death, it can cause irreversible damage to the brain and major organs.
+Even if the combination doesn’t cause death, it can cause irreversible damage to the brain and other major organs.

-Oxycodone can also be a gateway for heroin use.
-When a person addicted to oxycodone can no longer get their prescriptions filled, they may turn to heroin for a cheaper, more accessible drug with similar effects.
+Oxycodone can also be a gateway to Heroin use.
+When a person addicted to Oxycodone can no longer get their prescriptions filled, they may turn to Heroin for a cheaper, more accessible drug with similar effects.

 Oxycodone Abuse Statistics

-According to the United States Department of Justice, more than 13 million Americans abuse oxycodone, including children as young as 12 years old.
+According to the United States Department of Justice, more than 13 million Americans abuse Oxycodone, including some children as young as 12 years old.

-Approximately 100,00 people are admitted to hospitals for the misuse of painkillers each year.
+Approximately 100,000 people are admitted to hospitals for the misuse of Painkillers each year.

-Despite the dangers of the drug, many people still abuse oxycodone and often use it with alcohol.
-Some have developed a tolerance, while others don’t realize the risk.
-If you or someone you know is struggling with oxycodone addiction, don’t wait any longer to get help.
+Despite the dangers of the drug, many people still abuse Oxycodone, often in combination with alcohol.
+Some have developed a tolerance, while others don’t yet realize the risk.
+If you or someone you know is struggling with Oxycodone addiction, don’t wait any longer to get help.
 Contact a treatment provider today for help with this dangerous addiction.